-After completing two years of undergraduate studies, medical students will continue on to Foundation training, which will last another two years.
+After completing two years of undergraduate studies, you will be asked to continue on to Foundation training, which will last another two years.
 This brings together graduates of medical schools, other postgraduates, and diverse health care providers.
-After that, you will begin your specialised training programme.
+After that, you will begin your specialized training programme.

 Top Universities to Study Medical in UK

 - University of Dundee, Faculty of Medicine, Dentistry and Nursing